SSI Zero-Speed Inertial Profiling System

 - Device Rating: Meets or exceeds Class I requirements of ASTM Standard E950.
 Complies with applicable DOT and other industry standards, including AASHTO M328, R054, R056 and R057.

 - Data Sampling Interval: Variable sampling interval with default set to 25 mm (1.0 inch).
-One inch (25 mm) sampling interval valid for all collection speeds.
-User configurable sampling interval to >1.0 inch (e.g. 6 inches).
+One inch (25 mm) sampling interval valid for typical highway collection speeds.
+User configurable sampling interval as low as 5mm (vehicle speed limited at lower sampling intervals).

 - Distance Measurement: Optical encoder based distance measurement system with longitudinal distance accurate to 0.1% or greater.

 - Height Measurement: Vertical measurements acquired with one or multiple non-contact laser range finder sensors unaffected by pavement texture, color, reflectivity or ambient lighting.
 Single point (spot) lasers or wide footprint lasers (e.g. LMI Technologies RoLine and newer Gocator sensors).
 Laser sensor sampling frequency: minimum 32KHz (32,000 samples/second) for spot lasers.
-Increased sampling interval sensors available (e.g. optional 64kHz).
-Laser vertical measurement accuracy: 0.00005 inches typical with 0.0005 resolution.
+Increased sampling interval sensors available.
+Laser vertical measurement resolution is between 0.015 and 0.56-mm, depending on laser type.

 - Laser Classification & Safety Admonition: The laser sensors on SSI inertial profiling systems utilize light sources that are semiconductor lasers emitting visible light.
 The lasers have a 3B/lllb classification under the standards relating to laser products specified in IEC 60825-1 and U.S. FDA CFR Title 21 Part 1040 and Laser Notice No. 50, dated July 26, 2001.
 Class 3B/lllb components are UNSAFE for eye exposure.
 Usually only ocular protection would be required.
 Diffuse reflections are safe if viewed for less than 10 seconds.
 WARNING: DO NOT look directly into the laser beam.
 It is recommended that wearing laser safety goggles (for Class 3B/IIIb lasers) be worn if a user of the profiling system is in the vicinity of the profiling system hardware when the lasers are operational.

-- Vertical Acceleration: Host vehicle suspension dynamic measured with aerospace grade accelerometer sensors (rated for up to +/- 5g or 10g; resolution accuracy: 0.0001g).
+- Vertical Acceleration: Host vehicle suspension dynamic measured with aerospace grade accelerometer sensors (rated for up to +/- 5g or 10g; resolution to 0.0001g).

 - Repeatability & Accuracy: Guaranteed to meet or exceed industry standards and specifications (including ASTM E950, AASHTO M328, R056, and DOT including Texas 1001-S).